Microsoft helps 30 lakh people in India acquire digital skills

-New Delhi, March 30 (IANS) Microsoft on Tuesday said it has helped over 30 lakh people in India gain access to digital skills amid Covid-19 when hundreds and thousands of students and laid-off workers turned to online courses to better prepare themselves for the job market.
+New Delhi: Microsoft on Tuesday said it has helped over 30 lakh people in India gain access to digital skills amid Covid-19 when hundreds and thousands of students and laid-off workers turned to online courses to better prepare themselves for the job market.

 Globally, the company has helped over 30 million people in 249 countries and territories gain access to digital skills.